-- 1. school calendar: - 2. teacher dismissal procedures and criteria; - restructuring options available to a school employer under federal or state statutes, regulations, or rules because of the failure of the school corporation or a school to meet federal or state accountability standards; - 4.
-The ability of a school employer to contract, partner, or operate jointly with an educational entity that provides postsecondary credits to students of the school employer or dual credits from the school employer and the educational entity; - 5. teacher evaluation procedures and criteria; - 6. supplemental payments for a content area master's degree, or for an elementary teacher, a master's degree earned in math, reading, or literacy, teaching a CTE, advanced placement, Cambridge International, science, technology, engineering, or mathematics course, or serving as a special education professional, pursuant to Indiana Code § 20-28-9-1.5(a); - 7. teacher appreciation grant stipend or addition to base salary based on a teacher appreciation grant stipend under Indiana Code § 20-43-10-3.5; - 8. subjects of discussion; and - 9. any subject not required to be bargained.
+- school calendar; - teacher dismissal procedures and criteria; - restructuring options available to a school employer under federal or state statutes, regulations, or rules because of the failure of the school corporation or a school to meet federal or state accountability standards; - The ability of a school employer to contract, partner, or operate jointly with an educational entity that provides postsecondary credits to students of the school employer or dual credits from the school employer and the educational entity; - teacher evaluation procedures and criteria; - supplemental payments pursuant to Indiana Code § 20-28-9-1.5(a); - teacher appreciation grant stipend or addition to base salary based on a teacher appreciation grant stipend under Indiana Code § 20-43-10-3.5; and - any subject not required to be bargained.

 In addition, parties cannot bargain any provisions that conflict with any right or benefit established by federal or state law or with school employee or school employer rights set forth in Indiana Code §§ 20-29-4-1 and 20-29-4-2.
 It is also unlawful for a school employer to enter into any agreement that would place the employer in a position of deficit financing.
+Indiana Code § 20-29-6-3.

 Beyond simply bargaining, the parties must reduce any agreement to writing.
-CBAs must include agreed-upon mandatory subjects of bargaining and any permissible items that have been bargained and agreed to.
+CBAs must include all agreed-upon mandatory subjects of bargaining and any permissible items that have been bargained and agreed to.
 The written CBA must also include:

-- 1. the names of the school employer and exclusive representative; - a description of the bargaining unit (as described in most recent IEERB order); - the beginning and ending dates of the CBA; - 4. an attestation to the dates of the public hearing required by Indiana Code § 20-29-6-1 and the TA public meeting required by Indiana Code §20-29-6-19 and whether electronic participation was allowed; - 5. the date the CBA was ratified; and

-6. the signature of at least one person from the governing body of the school corporation and at least one agent of the exclusive representative.
+- the names of the school employer and exclusive representative; - a description of the bargaining unit (as described in most recent IEERB order); - the beginning and ending dates of the CBA; - an attestation to the dates of the public hearing required by Indiana Code § 20-29-6-1 and the TA public meeting required by Indiana Code § 20-29-6-19 and whether electronic participation by the governing body and public was allowed; - the date the CBA was ratified; and - the signature of at least one person from the governing body of the school corporation and at least one agent of the exclusive representative.